Spilsby: Royal Air Force in Spilsby

 During the Second World War, RAF Spilsby, a bomber airfield designed for Lancaster bombers, was built at Great Steeping.
 It opened for operations on 20 September 1943.
 Later used by the United States Air Force as a strategic bomber base until 1958, the airfield was finally demolished in the late 1970s.
 The runways and perimeter track were torn up, with most of the crushed aggregate being used in the construction of the new Humber Bridge.

 RAF Spilsby is commemorated by an airfield memorial standing just outside Great Steeping and by plaques in All Saints' Church, Great Steeping.
 Cropmarks showing the airfield's runway layout are still visible in aerial photographs.

 Spilsby Air Training Corps formed in 1950 initially as a detached flight of the established Skegness squadron, becoming the 2266 Spilsby Squadron ATC in 1952.
 Falling membership resulted in the squadron's disbandment in 2005.

 RAF Spilsby was rebuilt in the 1950s as a standby base in case of war.
 It was designated as a standby base for escort fighters only and never used, and there is no record of any aircraft ever landing here.
 The new runway was weak because of drainage problems.

 Governance

 Spilsby parish was traditionally in the East division of the ancient Bolingbroke Wapentake in the East Lindsey district in the parts of Lindsey.
 The parish was also in the Bolingbroke Soke.
 Kelly's 1913 Directory of Lincolnshire places the parish in the South Lindsey division of the county.

 Spilsby, governed locally by Spilsby Town Council, is under East Lindsey District Council based at Manby.

 Spilsby falls under the Louth and Horncastle Westminster parliamentary constituency.
 The sitting MP is Victoria Atkins.
-The area's European MEPs are: Derek Clark, Bill Newton Dunn, Chris Heaton-Harris, Roger Helmer, Robert Kilroy-Silk and Glenys Wilmott.